Posts tagged Australian edible mushrooms

 After there has been a bushfire in the forests around here, and in fact in many parts of Australia, there are a number of fungi that are triggered to send up fruiting bodies.
 One of these is Laccocephalum mylittae (formerly Polyporus mylittae), known in early colonial times as Blackfellow’s bread.
 This is because it was eaten by the Aboriginal people and it has a sclerotium with a texture rather like grains of cereal pressed together.
 When sliced it is dense like pumpernickel.
 This fungus may well have been consumed as a food for tens of millenia.
 It is widespread across the country.

 The fungus spends most of its existance feeding on fallen or buried logs.
 From this woody matter it transports material to a large underground sclerotium which slowly grows in size.
 It is reported to grow to as large as 600 mm diameter, but the ones I have seen have been about the size of a football.
 The sclerotium is heavy, with an estimated relative density of 1.1.
 This growth may go on for 30 years or more, until there is a fire to trigger off the cycle.
 The sclerotium rapidly sends forth a fruiting body which is apparent at the surface of the ground within a couple of days of the fire.
 These are commonly seen along side fallen logs.
+In my part of the world it occurs in Karri forest.
 The mushroom is fairly non-descript at first, eventually becoming more defined as it consumes the sclerotium over a period of about a month.

 Here is a young mushroom with the sclerotium attached.
 The mushroom is white, whereas the sclerotium has a dark brown skin covering it.